Ashutosh-Routray/Can-You-Beat-Me-at-Checkers/README.md

 # Can-You-Beat-Me-at-Checkers

-This a is a basic implementation of min-max algorithm for the game checkers on pygame.
+This ai is a basic implementation of min-max algorithm for the game checkers on pygame.

 ## Initial Board